-The town council has a number of formal duties, defined by various acts of parliament including the Local Government Act (1972) and various Public Health acts.
-In practice, the Town council looks after many things in Maryport that improve the facilities and environment for its residents and businesses.
-Maryport Town Council has a wide range of duties and responsibilities, many of them regarding the general upkeep of the town's amenities and the representation of the town and its residents at higher levels of local government.
+The Town Council has a wide range of powers & duties, defined by a number of Acts of Parliament, including the Local Government Act (1972) and various Public Health acts.
+In practice, the Town Council looks after many things in the Maryport area which improve the facilities and environment for its residents and businesses.
+It also acts in the representation of the town and its residents at higher levels of local government.

-Parish or Town Councillor are better placed to listen to and understand the views of people in their community.
-Many public bodies and organisations acknowledge this is the hardest information for them to capture and they in turn use the skills and local knowledge of the parish or town council for advice to assist and inform their services.
+Town Councillors are better placed to listen to and understand the views of people in their community than members of higher tiers of local government.
+Many public bodies and organisations acknowledge this is the hardest information for them to capture and they, in turn, use the skills and local knowledge of the parish or town council for advice to assist and inform their services.

 - Church Street, Maryport